Serving · U.S. Senate · Texas

 John Cornyn

-John Cornyn represents Texas in the United States Senate (2002–2027) for the Republican party.
+John Cornyn represents Texas in the United States Senate (2002–present) for the Republican party.
 The page below collects sourced biographical facts, term history, committee roles, and provenance for Cornyn.

 Bioguide ID: C001056